 Without being face to face with someone, it’s easy to throw etiquette out the window when you’re online dating, but here are 11 tips for emailing, texting, and calling an online match that are super easy to follow.

-In addition to a virtual wink here and there, messaging will be the first form of communication you’ll have with a match.
-This is also probably the most important part of the communication process because this is when he or she will decide if they’re interested in you, so you want to make a good impression.
-Below are three tips for how to do that.
+Besides the occasional virtual wink here and there, messaging is the first form of communication you’ll have with an online match.
+This is probably the most important part of the communication process because it establishes mutual interest and compatibility.
+That means you’ll need your A game to make a good impression.
+Below are three dating tips for how to do that.

 You might have a lot of things you want to say to your match, but in this case, less is more.
 If you send them several paragraphs telling your life story and complimenting them, more than likely, they aren’t going to read it all.
 You want to pick two or three things and then end with a call to action.

 Also, it’s vital that you mention details you could only find on their profile.
 “Hi, my name is Doug.
 You look really nice in your picture!
 How are you doing today?” isn’t going to cut it.
 Try being specific with something like “Hi, my name is Doug.
 I love that photo of you with your Beagle!
 I had one growing up, and he was the best dog I’ve ever had.
-Is yours crazy stubborn like most are?
-Mine definitely was.
-I swear there were times when he’d give me the side eye and do the exact opposite of what I told him to do :).”
+Is yours crazy stubborn or sweet as can be?
+Mine was way stubborn but lovable :)” — and I personally like ending on a smiley face to add some extra friendliness to the note.

 If you haven’t heard anything in two or three days, don’t feel bad about sending another message.
+Don’t assume they’re ghosting you.
 Maybe they haven’t logged on in a while or just overlooked your message.
 Sending one (and just one!) follow-up is a great way to make sure you show up at the top of their inbox as well.

-This message should be shorter than the first one but still end with a question or statement that will make them want to reply: “Hey, Madison — just checking in to see if you got my last message.
-Would you be interested in grabbing coffee sometime?
+This message should be shorter than the first one but still end with a question or statement that will encourage a reply: “Hey, Madison — just checking in to see if you got my last message.
+Would you be interested in chatting?
 I’d love to swap some Beagle stories with you!”

 We’ve probably all experienced the frustration of texting or IMing back and forth with someone and then all of a sudden they stop being so responsive.
 Or maybe you can see the dreaded three dots, signaling that they’re texting or typing on the other end, but the text or chat doesn’t come in until several hours later.
 You don’t want to be the cause of someone’s frustration in online dating, so try to be as prompt as you can with your replies.